RobertLD/RobertLD.github.io/_drafts/2024-01-26 Interesting Software Epigrams.md

-I found this post from [Yale](https://cpsc.yale.edu/epigrams-programming) recently going over
+A collection of memorable epigrams I've heard

+## Inspiration
+I found this post from [Yale](https://cpsc.yale.edu/epigrams-programming) recently, that lists Computer Science related epigrams and I thought it would be interesting to compile a list of of similar short phrases that I found amusing.

+## Epigrams in Programming